 Nowhere does boutique hotels like Sri Lanka – there are so many it’s difficult to know where to start.
 Here are our top recommended places to stay:

-Set in Sri Lanka’s rejuvenating central hill country, Tea Trails is something we’d recommend to those who want to really splash out and pamper themselves.
-A series of four classic colonial bungalows built for British tea estate managers in the days of the Raj, the décor, service and attention to detail here is truly exquisite.
-Enjoy cream teas by the log fire, dips in the swimming pool and strolls through the surrounding tea estates.
+Set in Sri Lanka’s rejuvenating central hill country, Thotalagala is something we’d recommend to those who want to really switch off and pamper themselves.
+A classic colonial bungalow built for British tea estate managers in the days of the Raj, the décor, service and attention to detail here is truly exquisite.
+Enjoy cream teas on the lawn, dips in the swimming pool and strolls through the surrounding tea estates.

 Kahanda Kanda is a sprawling hideaway perched on a ridge north of Koggala Lake.
 It is one of southern Sri Lanka’s hippest new boutique hotels, with just 5 pavilion suites, a sexy Living Pavilion bar and a top-notch restaurant (if you don’t stay here, at least try to drop by for lunch).
 The hotel can also be booked for exclusive use.